quianatulloch/RemoteRepo/WorkingRemote.md

 ~~~
 # Working on Another Person's Repo
 In version control terminology if you "fork" a repository that means you duplicate it.
 Typically you fork a repository that belongs to someone else.
 So you make an identical copy of their repository and that duplicate copy now belongs to you.
 When you clone a repository, you get an identical copy of the repository.
 But cloning happens on your local machine and you clone a remote repository.

+**Forking A Repository**
+In version control terminology if you "fork" a repository that means you duplicate it.
+Typically you fork a repository that belongs to someone else.
+So you make an identical copy of their repository and that duplicate copy now belongs to you.